Germany’s BDSG, Privacy Requirements, New Penalties

 - Entities or individuals that process personal data in the context of the activities or operations of an establishment within the country of Germany.

 - Entities and individuals that do not have an establishment within the country of Germany, but otherwise fall within the scope of the General Data Protection Regulation.

 Due to specific provisions within the GDPR, Art.
 50 of the law mandates that both supervisory authorities, as well as the EU commission, take specific measures relating to the BDSG to ensure international cooperation, the provision of international mutual assistance, the engagement of relevant stakeholders in activities and discussions, and the promotion and exchange of documentation regarding privacy legislation and the practice of said legislation.

 What are the requirements for business entities and organizations under the BDSG?

-While the BDSG applies to both the private and public sector within Germany, there are specific provisions that private companies must comply with under the BDSG.
+While the BDSG applies to both the private and public sectors within Germany, there are specific provisions that private companies must comply with under the BDSG.
 These provisions are as follows:

 - The provision of video surveillance for public places.

-- Specific rules regulating any data processing for purposes other than those initially intended.
+- Specific rules that regulate any data processing for purposes other than those initially intended.

 - Specific rules for data processing in the context of employment.
 For example, a German citizen’s data may be processed if said processing is related to a documented crime that took place during the employment relationship.